Spring 2018 Course Offerings

 Art!
 Poetry!
 Power! – LSP 4635 (also ENGL 4635, AMST 4633).
 This course investigates the relationship between poetry, politics, and art.
 Our exploration begins with a set of questions that guide our critical inquiry: Does art produce political resistance?
 Does art produce political consciousness?
 How can we read poster art and murals as texts or narratives?
 How does poetry perform or visualize a collective movement and political moment?
 By centering our study on these questions, we will move through the poster art, murals, and poems of U.S. Latinos and African Americans during the 1960s and 1970s civil rights movements.
 Reading visual image and spoken works as cultural texts, we will examine art and poetry for their knowledge about community, ethnicity, and racial experience in the U.S. Instructor: Ella Diaz.
 W 12:20 – 2:15.
 4 credits.

 Nightlife – LSP 4701/6701 (also PMA 4701/6701).
 This course explores nightlife as a temporality that fosters countercultural performances of the self and that serves as a site for the emergence of alternative kinship networks.
 Focusing on queer communities of color, course participants will be asked to interrogate the ways in which nightlife demonstrates the queer world-making potential that exists beyond the normative 9-5 capitalist model of production.
 Performances of the everyday, alongside films, texts, and performance at will be analyzed through a performance studies methodological lens.
 Through close readings and sustained cultural analysis, students will acquire a critical understanding of the potentiality of spaces, places, and geographies codified as "after hours" in the development of subcultures, alternative sexualities, and emerging performance practices.
-Open to graduate students only.
 Instructor: Karen Jaime.
 TR 1:25 – 2:40.
 4 credits.

 New Latinx Writing – LSP 4720/6720 (ENGL 4720/6720).
 Contemporary Latinx writing explores an extraordinary range of experiences using a variety of experimental forms.
 This course will examine the poetry, fiction, memoirs, plays, and new media produced within the last fifteen years by a new generation of Latinx writers and artists.
 We will consider how writers queer Latinidad, play with gender norms, question received concepts of race and culture, and examine the constraints imposed by immigration laws and de facto practices of segregation.
 Authors may include Justin Torres, Sandra Cisneros, Eduardo Corral, Erika Lopez, Junot Diaz, Helena Viramontes, and Lin-Manuel Miranda.
 Mary Pat Brady.
 T 10:10 – 12:05.
 4 credits.